isc-projects/kea/doc/sphinx/arm/classify.rst

     The ``lease4_select``, ``lease4_renew``, ``lease6_select``, ``lease6_renew``, and ``lease6_rebind``
     callouts are called here.

-12. Classes marked as "required" are evaluated in the order in which they are listed: first pools, then the subnet, and finally the shared network that assigned resources belong to.
+12. Classes marked as "additional" are evaluated in the order in which they are listed: first pools, then the subnet, and finally the shared network that assigned resources belong to.